Yellow Nutsedge Control

 Mixing Sedgehammer in Sprayer

-Determine how much Sedgehammer you need by first calculating the square footage of the area you wish to treat.
-To do this, you will need to measure (in feet) the area length and width and then multiply the two values (length x width = square footage).
+Determine how much Martin's Nutgrass Eliminator to use by measuring the square footage of the treatment area.
+To do this, you will need to measure the length and width of the treatment area in feet then multiply the two values together (length x width = square footage).

-To spot treat for yellow nutsedge, mix 0.9 of Sedgehammer with 1 or 2 gallons of water per 1,000 sq. ft.
+To get rid of yellow nutsedge, apply 0.5 oz.
+(13.5 grams) of Martin's Nutgrass Eliminator with 1 gallon of water per 1,000 sq. ft. of turfgrass.

-Step 2 - Apply Sedgehammer to the Yellow Nutsedge
+Step 2: Apply Martin's Nutgrass Eliminator to the Yellow Nutsedge

 Spraying Sedgehammer